Maryland: Persecution of Catholics

 Maryland was founded to provide a haven for England's Roman Catholic minority.

 Although Maryland was the most heavily Catholic of the English mainland colonies, the religion was still in the minority, consisting of less than 10% of the total population.

-In 1642, a number of Puritans left Virginia for Maryland and founded Providence (now called Annapolis) on the western shore of the upper Chesapeake Bay.
+In 1642, several Puritans left Virginia for Maryland and founded the city of Providence, now called Annapolis, on the western shore of the upper Chesapeake Bay.
 A dispute with traders from Virginia over Kent Island in the Chesapeake led to armed conflict.
 In 1644, William Claiborne, a Puritan, seized Kent Island while his associate, the pro-Parliament Puritan Richard Ingle, took over St. Mary's.
 Both used religion as a tool to gain popular support.
 The two years from 1644 to 1646 when Claiborne and his Puritan associates held sway were known as "The Plundering Time".
-They captured Jesuit priests, imprisoned them, then sent them back to England.
+They captured Jesuit priests, imprisoned them, and then sent them back to England.

 In 1646, Leonard Calvert returned with troops, recaptured St. Mary's City, and restored order.
-The House of Delegates passed the "Act concerning Religion" in 1649 granting religious liberty to all Trinitarian Christians.
+The House of Delegates passed the "Act concerning Religion" in 1649, granting religious liberty to all Trinitarian Christians.

 In 1650, the Puritans revolted against the proprietary government.
 "Protestants swept the Catholics out of the legislature ... and religious strife returned."
 The Puritans set up a new government prohibiting both Roman Catholicism and Anglicanism.
 The Puritan revolutionary government persecuted Maryland Catholics during its reign, known as the "plundering time".
 Mobs burned down all the original Catholic churches of southern Maryland.
-The Puritan rule lasted until 1658 when the Calvert family and Lord Baltimore regained proprietary control and re-enacted the Toleration Act.
+The Puritan rule lasted until 1658, when the Calvert family and Lord Baltimore regained proprietary control and re-enacted the Toleration Act.

-After England's "Glorious Revolution" of 1688, Maryland outlawed Catholicism.
+After England's Glorious Revolution in 1688, Maryland outlawed Catholicism.
 In 1704, the Maryland General Assembly prohibited Catholics from operating schools, limited the corporate ownership of property to hamper religious orders from expanding or supporting themselves, and encouraged the conversion of Catholic children.
 The celebration of the Catholic sacraments was also officially restricted.
 This state of affairs lasted until after the American Revolutionary War (1775–1783).
 Wealthy Catholic planters built chapels on their land to practice their religion in relative secrecy.

-Into the 18th century, individual priests and lay leaders claimed Maryland farms belonging to the Jesuits as personal property and bequeathed them in order to evade the legal restrictions on religious organizations' owning property.
+Into the 18th century, individual priests and lay leaders claimed Maryland farms belonging to the Jesuits as personal property and bequeathed them to evade the legal restrictions on religious organizations' owning property.